 Have you ever wondered if you could paint ceramic vases or those vintage water pitchers?
 You most certainly can!
-Absolutely no reason not to paint them in my opinion.
-This one is definitely not my style and it’s getting a new and modern update.
+No reason not to paint them in my opinion.
+This one is not my style and it’s getting a new and modern update.
 More of a Farmhouse Glam look.
 I can’t wait to show you how I did it.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.